-So, drawing and painting give us training and practice in seeing differently.
+Drawing and painting give us training and practice in seeing differently.
 That may sound odd.
-What do I mean “see differently”?
-What I am talking about is an actual shift in brain functioning that allows us to see spatially.
+What do I mean “see differently?”
+What I am talking about is an actual shift in brain function allowing us to see spatially.
 You may have heard the terms “right brain and left-brain” when describing brain function.
-There is a popular book called Drawing on the Right Side of the Brain by Betty Edwards that goes into the differences between the hemispheres in great detail, so I won’t spend a lot of time talking about it here.
+The popular book from the 70's, Drawing on the Right Side of the Brain by Betty Edwards, explains the differences between these two hemispheres of the brain in great detail.

 Seeing deeply into the forms

 There are many benefits that come from developing the sadly neglected “right” hemisphere of our brain.
 We get to see the universe in a profoundly deep and different way.
 We begin to see innocently what is really there in front of us, instead of what we think is there.
 We simply see without forming ideas about what we are seeing.
 We stay grounded in the moment, simply experiencing what is in front of us.
 By being aware in the present moment, we are training ourselves to see deeply into the forms, without limitations, illusions or preconceptions.
 Simple forms like cups, apples and bowls are pretty safe and easy to look at in this way, so they are a good place to start.
 Then, we progress gradually into more difficult subject matter.